Youth Employment & Entrepreneurship Program

 For more information, please call 402-502-5153 or go to www.empoweromaha.com or www.stepupomaha.com.

 The Step-Up Omaha Youth Employment Program is now a nationally recognized model partnering with the Obama Foundation/MBK Alliance and local major funders, City of Omaha, Charles E. Lakin Foundation, United Way, employers and foundations.

 STEP-UP OMAHA! recruits, trains, and places prepared Omaha youth and young adults age 14 to 21, in mutually beneficial paid summer jobs and work experience opportunities.

-In 2020, the Step-Up Omaha program is growing and expanding.
-With the City of Omaha, United Way and other local funders supporting, the program is expected to connect 800 youth to career exploration, on the job training and internships.
+In 2023, the Step-Up Omaha program will continue growing and expanding.
+With the City of Omaha, Charles E Lakin Foundation, United Way and other local funders supporting, the program is expected to connect 800 to 1,000 youth to career exploration, on the job training, internships and entrepreneurship opportunities.

-With the support of the Charles E. Lakin Foundation, a pilot program, Step-Up Council Bluffs will be launched for the first time.
+With the support of the Charles E. Lakin Foundation, a pilot program, Step-Up Council Bluffs will be launched for the first time in 2023.